jimlar/valtechdroid/README.md

 * Find a way to do tests in Android that is not pure pain
 * Prevent added contacts from being synced to other places
 * Save geolocation
-* Manage former employees (use phone nr and date to discard old/renamed employees)
 * Scale the contact image better
 * Handle passwords that start to fail in existing account setup
 * Edit password credentials